rivaldorodrigues/code-kata/README.md

 4. Check if the punctionatio remains ✅
 5. Translate an empty string ✅
 6. Test strings with only one letter ✅
+7. Make the solver function to be case insensitive

 ### Utility